How to Start Reading a Book a Week?

 - 548 minutes equal to approximately 9 hours.
 (Now, 9 hours don’t sound like much, but you have to take plenty of notes and learn new vocabularies along the road meaning you can easily double the hours to 18.)

 - 18 hours divided to 7 days equals to approximately 2.5 hours a day.

-Hopefully these steps have helped you picking up the habit of reading more easily and if you have anything in your mind, please don’t hesitate to leave a comment below.
+Hopefully these steps have helped you possessing a habit of reading more easily and if you have anything in your mind, please don’t hesitate to leave a comment below.

-Thank you for taking time to read my article.
+Thank you for taking time reading my article.
 Until next time!